Henkedanne/colorfuns/README.md

-# gulp-starter
+# Fun with colors

- A gulp boilerplate
+Based on the gulp-starter

 ## Instructions
 ### Installation